MehediZ07/MehediZ07/README.md

 ###

-<p align="left">✨ Creating Userfriendly dynamic Website.<br>📚 I'm currently MongoDB, NextJs.<br>🎯 My goal is to become a professional full stack developer by the end of 2025.<br>🎲 Fun fact: When I work, I work continuously for 13-14 hours, and then I sleep too much.</p>
+<p align="left">✨ Creating Userfriendly dynamic web app<br>📚 I'm currently exploring MongoDB, NextJs.<br>🎯 My goal is to become a professional full stack developer by the end of 2025.<br>🎲 Fun fact: When I work, I work continuously for 13-14 hours, and then I sleep too much.</p>

 ###